-Position Description: MOSES Community Organizer
+MOSES Community Organizer

+Starting salary is $40,000, with good health/dental insurance, and three weeks of annual vacation.
 MOSES is one of 14 affiliates of WISDOM, a statewide organization.
 (See https://wisdomwisconsin.org) It is a growing and energetic community organization, currently including 23 faith-based and nonprofit organizational members and many committed individuals.

 understand their goals and vision for MOSES;

 Desired Skills and Abilities:

-- Understanding of how public policy is made and how to impact that process;
+- Understanding of how public policy is made and how to impact that process

-- Experience in training and community organizing;
+- Experience in community organizing or social action

 MOSES is an equal opportunity employer.
 All applicants will be considered for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, disability status or any other classification protected under the law.

 Applicants should submit a cover letter and resume addressed to “Community Organizer Hiring